-With bowlers moving towards reactive resin bowling balls, the urethane bowling balls are losing their market.
+With bowlers moving towards reactive resin bowling balls, the urethane bowling ones are losing their market.
 What was once the ideal ball is now being deprived of the bowling circle.
 But is it coming back?
 Why do some bowlers (including those who are at the top of their game) still prefer a urethane cover stock?
-Find out all about these balls, and what advantage they can bring to your game, as well as the reviews of our most recommended urethane bowling balls for this year.
+Find out all about these balls, and what advantage they can bring to your game, what are bowling balls made of, as well as the reviews of our most recommended urethane bowling balls for this year.

 What are Urethane Bowling Balls?

 Urethane bowling balls were introduced in the 1970s to give bowlers a higher hook potential that they were looking for.
 The cover stock of urethane bowling balls is more long-lasting than the plastic ones.
-Also, due to a higher level of friction on the lanes, the urethane bowling balls deflect less, and this results in better pin action.
+Due to a higher level of friction on the lane, the urethane bowling balls deflect less, and this results in a better pin action.

-- The urethane bowls are of two kinds:
+The urethane bowling balls are of two kinds:

 The Difference Between Urethane and Reactive Resin Bowling Balls

-The urethane bowling balls are predictable on dry lanes, something that the reactive resin bowling balls lack.
-The urethane bowling balls have more control and lane length which can be quite helpful to a bowler.
+Urethane balls are predictable on dry lanes, something that the reactive resin ones lack.
+These balls have more control and lane length which can be quite helpful to a bowler.
 On the other hand, the reactive resin bowling balls take the edge due to their hook variance, hook sharpness, as well as their backend reaction.

 As a bowler, you need to try both before deciding which one works better for you and your bowling skills.
-If you are having trouble finding your mark with the hook variance, or are generally new to the concept of hooking, you may find that urethane bowling balls could be the ones you need.
+If you are having trouble finding your mark with the hook variance, or are generally new to the concept of hooking, you may find that urethane bowling could be the one you need.
 Their cover stock is designed to ignore the oily conditions, hence giving more control to the bowler.
-These balls bring predictability to the game by enabling you more control over the paths to the pins, which is a game-changer.
+These bowling equipment bring predictability to the game by enabling you more control over the paths to the pins, which is a game-changer.

 Top 5 Urethane Bowling Balls